Donor lymphocyte infusion

-Donor lymphocyte (or leukocyte) infusion (DLI) or buffy coat infusion is a form of adoptive immunotherapy used after hematopoietic stem cell transplantation.
+Donor lymphocyte (or leukocyte) infusion (DLI) or buffy coat infusion is a form of adoptive immunotherapy used to treat relapses after hematopoietic stem cell transplantation for several types of blood cancer.
+The infusion of healthy lymphocytes from the donor can help eliminate remaining cancer cells, leading to remission.

 History

-Formerly, the only treatment option that offered relapsed bone marrow transplant patients hope of a cure was another bone marrow transplant.
-However, the risk of serious, life-threatening complications after a second BMT is great.
-One strategy of managing relapse, donor leukocyte infusion, might eliminate the need for a second BMT in some patients.
+Before the development of therapies like donor lymphocyte infusion, relapsed patients after a bone marrow transplant often had limited curative options.
+The main strategy was to attempt a second transplant.
+However, undergoing a second hematopoietic stem cell transplant carries a high risk of serious, potentially life-threatening complications.

+Donor lymphocyte infusion was first used in 1990 in LMU Klinikum in Munich, Germany.
+The treatment was tested in three patients suffering from a relapse of chronic myelogenous leukemia after bone marrow transplantation.
+After donor lymphocyte infusion, all three recovered and showed complete remission.

 Procedure

-Donor lymphocyte infusion is the infusion in which lymphocytes from the original stem cell donor are infused, after the transplant, to augment an anti-tumor immune response or ensure that the donor stem cells remain engrafted.
-These donated white blood cells contain cells of the immune system that can recognize and destroy cancer cells.
+In donor lymphocyte infusion, the white blood cells of a donor are infused into a patient that has previously received a stem cell transplant from the same person.
+During the process, the donor's blood circulates through an apheresis machine to separate the white blood cells.
+The rest of the blood is returned to the donor, while the white blood cells are given to the recipient.

+T-cells are a subtype of immune cells that play significant roles in transplant rejection and cancer.
+T-cell exhaustion is a key factor in post-transplant relapse.
+Therefore, donor lymphocyte infusion aims to give new T-cells to the transplant recipient and enhance their immune response.

 The goal of this therapy is to induce a remission of the patient's cancer by a process called the graft-versus-tumor effect (GVT).
 The donor T-cells can attack and control the growth of residual cancer cells providing the GVT effect.
 It is hoped that the donor leukocyte infusion will cause GVT and lead to a remission of the patients cancer.
 Patients might require standard chemotherapy, to reduce the amount of cancer cells they have prior to their donor lymphocyte infusion.

 Complications

-Complications of DLI include acute and chronic graft-versus-host disease and bone marrow aplasia, resulting in immunosuppression and susceptibility to opportunistic infections.
+Complications of donor lymphocyte infusion include acute and chronic graft-versus-host disease and bone marrow aplasia, resulting in immunosuppression and susceptibility to opportunistic infections.